coinfund/RxGo/README.md

 Start          value            value             error              Done
 ```

-In **RxGo**, it's useful to think of `Observable` and `Connectable` as channels with additional ability to `Subscribe` handlers.
+In **rxgo**, it's useful to think of `Observable` and `Connectable` as channels with additional ability to `Subscribe` handlers.
 In fact, they are basically channels.
 When `Subscribe` method is called on a `Observable` (or `Connect` method in case of `Connectable`), one or more goroutines are spawned to handle asynchronous processing.

 Most Observable methods and operators will return the Observable itself, making it chainable.